Solana: Listening to pump.fun migrations to PumpSwap

 ## Monitoring tools

-This guide covers two essential scripts for tracking this migration process:
+This guide covers the scripts for tracking graduation:

-1. `get_bonding_curve_status.py` — checks if a token is still on the bonding curve or ready for migration
+1. `get_bonding_curve_status.py` — checks whether a token is still on the bonding curve or has completed and graduated

-2. `listen_logsubscribe.py` — monitors real-time migrations to Raydium
+2. `listen_logsubscribe.py` — monitors real-time graduations by listening to the migration program's events

 ### Checking bonding curve status